How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Introduction

 Crucially, these challenges interact and amplify each other: latent states complicate parameter estimation, while parameter misestimation feeds back into incorrect latent-state reconstruction.
 This vicious cycle worsens with longer forecast horizons.
 While short-term forecasts benefit from temporal autocorrelation, accuracy deteriorates rapidly as the horizon grows: errors compound due to uncertainty in latent compartments and evolving dynamics.
 The effect is especially pronounced near epidemic peaks, where small growth-rate errors translate into large peak-timing and peak-magnitude errors \cite{antulov2022accuracy}.
 This motivates methods that improve long-horizon stability and peak predictability and a careful accounting of when `hybridization' helps versus hurts.

-Our key contributions are: \begin{itemize} \item We characterize and empirically demonstrate key failure modes in neural–mechanistic hybrid epidemic models, highlighting how the wrong architecture can destabilize long-horizon rollouts and bias peak predictions. \item We propose \model{}, a decomposition-controlled hybrid neural ODE $+$ SIRS forecasting framework that addresses partial observability and non-stationarity by explicitly modeling the multi-scale structure of observed infection signals.
-This approach enforces epidemiological consistency through mechanistic SIRS equations and enables stable long-horizon rollouts when learning latent dynamics (Figure \ref{fig:history_accuracy}).
-Furthermore, it reconstructs time-varying parameters such as transmission, recovery, and immunity-loss rates within bounded, interpretable ranges.

-\item We demonstrate the universal applicability of the proposed model across seasonal and non-seasonal diseases, as well as across initial outbreaks and multi-wave historical settings, through extensive synthetic and real-world benchmarks. \end{itemize} }
+Our key contributions are: \begin{itemize} \item We characterize and demonstrate key failure modes in neural–mechanistic hybrid epidemic models, highlighting how the wrong architecture can destabilize long-horizon rollouts and bias peak predictions. \item We propose \model{}, a decomposition-controlled hybrid framework that couples a neural ODE with mechanistic SIRS dynamics to address partial observability and non-stationarity by explicitly modeling the multi-scale structure of the observed infection signal.
+The mechanistic SIRS layer enforces epidemiological consistency and supports stable long-horizon rollouts (Figure \ref{fig:history_accuracy}).
+The neural component recovers time-varying transmission, recovery, and immunity-loss rates within bounded, interpretable ranges. \item We demonstrate the broad applicability of the proposed model to seasonal epidemics across outbreak onset, peak, and post-peak phases, through extensive synthetic and real-world benchmarks. \end{itemize} }